ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 protection.

-{{protocol-overview}} depicts the common protocol flow for the DTLS profile after the client C has retrieved the access token from the authorization server AS.
+{{protocol-overview}} depicts the common protocol flow for the DTLS profile after the client has retrieved the access token from the authorization server, AS.

 ~~~~~~~~~~~~~~~~~~~~~~~